-- (a) Form, Contents, Number of Paper Copies. - (1) Form.
-A motion must be in the form prescribed by FRAP 27. - (2) Motion Information Statement.
+- (a) Form-and, Contents, Number of MotionPaper Copies. - (1) Form.
+MA motion papers must be in the form prescribed by FRAP 27. - (2) Motion Information Statement.
 The first page of the motion must be this court's Form T-1080 Motion Information Statement. - (3) Attachments.
-A movant must attach to Form T-1080 any affidavit or other document necessary to support the motion, and may attach a memorandum of law that complies with the page limits of FRAP 27(d)(2). - (4) Number of Paper Copies.
-If the motion exceeds 50 pages, the movant must submit 3 paper copies of the motion to the clerk's office. - (b) Notification; Disclosure of Opponent's Position.
+A movant must attach to Form T-1080 any affidavit or other document necessary to support the motion, and may attach a memorandum of law that complies with the page limits of FRAP 27(d)(2). - (4) Number of Copies.
+An original and 2 copies of all motion papers must be filed Paper Copies.
+If the motion exceeds 50 pages, the movant must submit 3 paper copies of the motion to the clerk's office.

+- (b) Notification; Disclosure of Opponent's Position.
 In a case in which all parties are represented by counsel, a motion must state: (1) that the movant has notified opposing counsel, or why the movant was unable to do so; (2) opposing counsel's position on the relief requested; and (3) whether opposing counsel intends to file a response to the motion. - (c) Authority of Clerk to Decide Motions.
 The clerk is authorized to decide routine, unopposed procedural motions. - (d) Emergency Motions.
-A motion seeking emergency or expedited relief must: - (1) be preceded by as much advance notice as possible to the clerk and to opposing counsel of the intent to file an emergency motion; - (2) be labeled "Emergency Motion"; - (3) state the nature of the emergency and the harm that the movant will suffer if the motion is not granted; and

-(4) state the date by which the movant believes the court must act.
+A motion seeking emergency or expedited relief must: - (1) be preceded by as much advance notice as possible to the clerk and to opposing counsel of the intent to file an emergency motion; - (2) be labeled "Emergency Motion"; - (3) state the nature of the emergency and the harm that the movant will suffer if the motion is not granted; and - (4) state the date by which the movant believes the court must act.